kchapelier/PRWM/specifications/packed-raw-webgl/prwm.md

 It should start with some padding to align the values on position which is a multiple of 4, if needed.

-While not directly encoded in the block, the total length of the indices values can be obtain as such :
+While not directly encoded in the block, the total length of the indices values can be obtained as such :

 `Indices values length = Number of indices * Indices type byte count`